Tr-st-n/DotNetCore-Email-Sender-Demo/README.md

 ### LiteWebPage
 - [Index.html repo](/EmailDemo/Index.html), [site.css repo](/EmailDemo/site.css)
-- **Summary**: Webpage containing HTML, CSS and JS that sendings POST requests to EmailWebAPI using AJAX.
+- **Summary**: Webpage containing HTML, CSS and JS that sends POST requests to EmailWebAPI using AJAX.
 - Remarks: If you update the URL/routing of the web API, make sure to update the `const SERVER_API_METHOD_URL` in [index.html](/EmailDemo/Index.html).

 ## Disclaimers